-Atlantic Communications Group, Inc. designs, produces, publishes and delivers award-winning Image Books, Maps, Directories, Quarterly Magazines, Newsletters and Annual Reports — in print and online — exclusively for Chambers of Commerce, county governments and municipalities.
+Atlantic Communications Studios designs, produces, publishes and delivers award-winning Image Books, Maps, Directories, Quarterly Magazines, Newsletters and Annual Reports — in print and online — exclusively for Chambers of Commerce, county governments and municipalities.

 Overlooking what is now Prescott Valley, Glassford Hill has witnesses many changes since being formed by volcanic activity many centuries ago, has been witness to many changes.
 At one time, Mammoths roamed the valley floor.
 There is ample archeological evidence to indicate that early man moved into the area nearly 3,000 years ago.
 Native Americans settled villages around the year 1400 and left behind spear points and other artifacts to mark their presence.